 That’s not all to the grading process.
 There’s still colours!

 Blue (Universal): Much like that issue of Marvel Premiere #3 above, the colour blue is the most common of the gradings.
 Blue means it is a standard book.
 Any book you would hand in, whether it be brand new or from the 1930’s, will be given a blue label.

 Purple (Restored): This colour means the book has been restored in some way or another.
 It is noted how the quality of the restoration is done as well, where A is amateur and P is professional.
 Next to those, it will suggest if the restoration was slight, moderate, or extreme – telling how much restoration has been done.
 It will also say what was done underneath the date of the book.

 Green (Qualified): A green colour means there is a defect in the book which must be noted – under the date on the label.
 This comes into play where a signature may not be authenticated or a price sticker has been placed over the book.
 A book can still reach a high grade with a sticker on it, so it still does not hurt to get it graded.

-Yellow (Signature Series): This is something which I was lucky to get.
-It is simply a book which has been signed by one of its original creators, has not been restored, and the signature was witnessed by an employee of the CGC.
+Yellow (Signature Series): It is simply a book which has been signed a notable person, has not been restored, and the signature was witnessed by an employee of the CGC.
 One thing to note is that if the signature is by someone who did not write the book, it will still get a yellow tag – as long as the name is authenticated by a member of CGC.
-Unfortunately, that means comics you may have signed by legends like Jack Kirby or Joe Maneely, will never be able to be authenticated.
+Unfortunately, that means comics you may have signed by legends like Jack Kirby or Carmine Infantino will never be able to be authenticated.
 Recording devices, testimonials, pictures, etc, do not count.
 Only CGC approved staff does.
-It will say when it was signed underneath the date the book was published.
+The date of the signature will be noted underneath the date the book was published.